SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 Two kinds of merge conflicts

-1. Github allows you to ‘resolve’ the conflict:
+1. GitHub allows you to ‘resolve’ the conflict:
    1. Use a [diff checker](https://www.diffchecker.com/) (difference checker) to show you the differences between the conflicting files.
-   1. Use the Github interface to - carefully - edit code or (maybe better) follow the procedure outlined below for situations where GitHub does not offer this option.
+   1. Use the GitHub interface to - carefully - edit code or (maybe better) follow the procedure outlined below for situations where GitHub does not offer this option.
    1. Upload to your repository and test whatever could be affected by the changed code (for example, email sending if the changed code influenced emails, even if your code was working on just a new question)
-1. Github is unable to help you resolve the issue (it doesn’t offer the option):
+1. GitHub is unable to help you resolve the issue (it doesn’t offer the option):
    1. Compare the code of the two branches in GitHub or use a different [diff-checker](https://www.diffchecker.com/) (difference checker) to show you the differences between the conflicting files.
    1. Pick and choose the changes you want to bring over and manually move them to the playground.
 1. Open your files in the conflicting branch.